 CEI’s 41-year history holds lessons for community development in rural communities far beyond Maine’s borders.
-To get a better picture of the model that has made CEI successful, let’s take a closer look at a critical industry in which it has played a catalytic role—namely, Maine’s fisheries.
+To get a better picture of the model, let’s take a closer look at an industry in which CEI has played a critical catalytic role—namely, Maine’s fisheries.

 While Maine’s landings of seafood are the third-highest in the United States, more than 90 percent of the seafood consumed in the nation is imported.
-Maine’s historic commercial fisheries focused on groundfish, shrimp, lobster and sea urchins.
-But that business declined dramatically in the Gulf of Maine as species disappeared.
+Maine’s historic commercial fisheries focused on groundfish, shrimp, lobster, and sea urchins.
+But many of these species have disappeared.
 Lobster catches are currently holding Maine’s industry together.